kounoike/gitbucket-plugin-farm-test/README.md

 add `test.sh`. see [explorer plugin](plugins/explorer/)

+If you want to test some files in repository, please add such files to `repo` directory.
+Script pushes this directory to `root/repo` project.

 # for GitBucket developper

 When new GitBucket version released, please change `gitbucket_version.sh` and make same tag.